giulio93/docker-scraper-py/README.md

 A simple docker container that runs a cron invoking a shell script.
 The script scrape [https://www.enforcementtracker.com] and populate a sqlite database.

+## How it works
+A cron job trigger a python script daily.
+The python script user request library in order to get the data in json format.
+The same data that are used to populate each row of the table in the side, and also the info under the plus button widget attached to each row.
+The request need the current time stamp, that is provided by the python time library.
+Each row is saved in a sqlite database, that can be queried later.
+The scraping is incremental, only new lines will be added every day

 ## how to install and use it
 Copy the repository and build from the Dockerimage: